- Marvel at Gaudí's famous Park Güell and Sagrada Família

 Chat with a local specialist who can help organize your trip.

-Day 4: Train from Barcelona to Madrid
+Day 4: Train to Madrid, Explore

 Day 5: Family Tour of Madrid's Royal Legacy

-Day 6: Departure from Madrid
+Day 6: Depart Madrid